What is Forgiveness, Really? Forgiveness Defined

 HSP is a personality trait that is connected to the way the brain engages in sensory processing.
 This means that a highly sensitive person can thrive and grow in a lifestyle that accents the gift of sensitivity.

 Most people who find they are highly sensitive have done this by becoming more aware of how they live life in comparison to others.
 Self-identifying as an HSP means that you have an inner awareness of your increased response to people, places, and things around you whether they are positive or negative.
+If you need support navigating this sensitivity, Huntington Beach Christian Counseling are here to help.

 What it looks like to be a highly sensitive person.